 FOR IMMEDIATE RELEASE

-(TOPEKA) – Today, Board of Regents’ Chair Ed McKechnie, of Arcadia, issued the following statement in response to the release Governor Sam Brownback’s Fiscal Year 2013 budget recommendations:
+(Topeka) - Today, the Board of Regents Chair, Tim Emert, of Independence, issued the following statement in response to the release of Governor Sam Brownback’s Fiscal Years 2014 and 2015 budget recommendations:

 About the Kansas Board of Regents:

 The nine-member Kansas Board of Regents, founded in 1925 and established in the Kansas Constitution, is the governing board of the six state universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, 19 community colleges, and six technical colleges).
 In addition, the Board administers the state’s student financial aid, adult education, GED, career and technical education programs, and the state university retirement plans.
 The Board also approves private proprietary schools and out-of-state institutions to operate in Kansas, and administers the Kan-ed network, a statewide network that provides broadband Internet access and distance learning capabilities for schools, hospitals, and libraries.

 For more information, contact Mary Jane Stankiewicz at (785) 296-3421 or at email@example.com.